 When you travel to a new country and everything is different from home, shopping can be an excellent experience.
 Not many people visit a foreign country without checking out some local stores and probably spending some money while doing it.

 A while back, I took a European guest for a typical shopping in Canada day.
-We went into Walmart but she left the store after only ten minutes.
+We went to Walmart but she left the store after only ten minutes.
 She was overwhelmed by the store’s size and she couldn’t handle it.

 Of course, we also have souvenir stores and many independent boutiques and small shops, but in this article, I want to tell you about our big stores where most Canadians do their shopping.